manojradhakrishnan/hyperswitch-dotnet-sdk/README.md

 # HyperSwitch .NET SDK

-The official .NET SDK for [HyperSwitch](https://hyperswitch.io), providing a convenient interface to the HyperSwitch Payments API.
+The community built .NET SDK for [HyperSwitch](https://hyperswitch.io), providing a convenient interface to the HyperSwitch Payments API.

 ## Features